RaiSan001/Port_Scanner/README.md

 1. Target IP address (e.g., 192.168.1.1 or localhost)
 2. Start port number (e.g., 1)
 3. End port number (e.g., 1000)
+4. Whether to force rescan (y/n) - if 'n', the program will use cached results from previous scans when available

-The program will then scan all ports in the specified range and display which ports are open along with the service running on each port (if identifiable).
+The program will then scan all ports in the specified range.
+If a port is open and you've chosen to force rescan, it will display the open port along with the service running on it (if identifiable).
+After scanning, it will display a summary of all open ports found for the target IP.

 ## How It Works

-1. The script creates a separate thread for each port to be scanned
+1. The script connects to a MySQL database to store and retrieve scan results
+2. If not forcing a rescan, it checks if the port has been scanned before and uses cached results
+3. For ports that need scanning, it uses a ThreadPoolExecutor to manage a pool of worker threads
-2. Each thread attempts to establish a TCP connection to the target IP on its assigned port
+4. Each worker thread attempts to establish a TCP connection to the target IP on its assigned port
-3. If the connection is successful, the port is marked as open
+5. If the connection is successful, the port is marked as open in the database
-4. The script attempts to identify the service running on open ports using socket.getservbyport()
+6. The script attempts to identify the service running on open ports using socket.getservbyport()
-5. Thread locking is implemented to ensure thread-safe printing of results
+7. Thread locking is implemented to ensure thread-safe printing of results
+8. After scanning, it displays a summary of all open ports from the database

 ## Example